xenondevs/Docs/docs/nova/admin/setup.md

             bucket: examplebucket # The name of your S3 bucket
             key_id: "" # Your S3 key id
             key_secret: "" # Your S3 key secret
         ```

+    === "Oraxen"

+        If you are using Oraxen on your server, you can configure Nova to use the PolyMath instance [configured in Oraxen's config.yml](https://docs.oraxen.com/configuration/plugin-settings#upload).

+        Example config:

+        ```yaml title="plugins/Nova/configs/config.yml"
+        resource_pack:
+          auto_upload:
+            enabled: true
+            service: Oraxen
+        ```

 ## Step 3: Installing addons